 08 Jan 2019

-A 100 per cent increase in sale of million pound plus homes in Wales in 2018 H1 was reported and the sale of million pound-plus homes in London declined from 3940 (in H1 2017) to 3628 in H1 2018.
-In the last decade, highest numbers of million pound-plus homes were sold in London in 2014 H1 i.e. 4371.
+A 100 percent increase in the sale of million pound plus homes in Wales in 2018 H1 was reported and the sale of million pound-plus homes in London declined from 3940 (in H1 2017) to 3628 in H1 2018.
+In the last decade, the highest numbers of million pound-plus homes were sold in London in 2014 H1 i.e. 4371.
 Now buyers are looking for alternative locations such as East Midlands and Wales, mostly, due to improved commuting links to these cities to the capital.

 Comparing Global Real Estate Markets

 Changes in the property market regulations, taxes, and the rise in interest rates led to rise in the cost of finance in the UK.
 The new prime supply of homes in key European cities is attracting investors to Berlin, Paris, and Madrid, where it is expected the prices will grow at the rate of 6 percent in the year 2019.
 As per Knight Frank international real estate global forecasts, the prices in some of the European cities will grow at the rate of 6 percent, in Miami 5 percent, Vancouver 3 percent, London, Geneva, and Melbourne 1 percent, while, the rate will remain flat in Singapore and New York.
 Some of the cities having the highest growth in rates in last year such as Singapore are expected to see a drop of 10 percent and Mumbai will see a fall in price by 5 percent.